 This brings us back to the idea that love is a verb.
 Connecting to our own loving feelings often involves taking action.
 Erich Fromm once wrote, “There is only one proof for the presence of love: the depth of the relationship, and the aliveness and strength in each person concerned; this is the fruit by which love is recognized.”
 It’s also Fromm who famously said that love, “isn’t a feeling, it is a practice.”
 Before we decide we’ve fallen out of love, we may want to think about all the actions we can take to check in with our own loving feelings.
 Can we commit to coming fully alive in ourselves before calling time of death on our relationship?

 “Love involves behaviors.
 It is a skill,” said Dr. Lisa Firestone.
 “When we choose each day to treat another person with gentleness, affection, kindness, and respect, we cultivate and grow our own ability to love.”
 After years of researching relationships, Drs.
 Robert and Lisa Firestone developed the Couples Interactions Chart to distinguish characteristics of an ideal, loving, romantic relationship and a fantasy bond.
-These are the qualities they found were most important to maintaining lasting love.
+They found these qualities were most important to maintaining lasting love.

-- Non-defensiveness and openness Vs getting angry and closed off – This is the opposite of stonewalling.
-We have to welcome feedback and open communication with our partner in order to really know them and address issues that hurt us in the relationship.
+- Non-defensiveness and openness Vs getting angry and closed off.
+This is the opposite of stonewalling.
+We have to welcome feedback.
+Open communication with our partner allows us to really know each other and address issues that hurt the relationship.

-- Respect for independence Vs overstepping boundaries – Dr. Lisa Firestone says in a relationship, we should try to expend each other’s worlds, not shrink them.
-That means supporting each other’s interests and independence, allowing each other to express ourselves fully as who we are.
+- Respect for independence Vs overstepping boundaries.
+Dr. Lisa Firestone says in a relationship, we should try to expend each other’s worlds, not shrink them.
+That means supporting each other’s interests and independence.
+Allow each other to express ourselves fully as who we are.

-- Understanding Vs misunderstanding – In order to love someone, we have to see them for who they are and try to understand what they’re experiencing.
+- Understanding Vs misunderstanding.
+In order to love someone, we have to see them for who they are.
+We should try to understand what they’re experiencing.

-- Manipulations of dominance Vs Non-controlling behaviors – We have to strive for an equal and respectful relationship, in which neither person tries to control the other or deny each other the opportunities to be themselves.
+- Manipulations of dominance Vs Non-controlling behaviors.
+We have to strive for an equal and respectful relationship.
+Neither person should try to control the other or deny each other opportunities to be themselves.